Fauna of Scotland: Seabirds

 Scotland's seas host almost half of the European Union's breeding seabirds including about half of the world's northern gannets and a third of the world's Manx shearwaters.
 Four seabird species have more than 95% of their combined British and Irish population in Scotland, while a further fourteen species have more than half of their breeding population in Scottish colonies.
 St Kilda, which is a World Heritage Site, is a seabird haven of great significance.
 It has 60,000 northern gannets, amounting to 24% of the world population, 49,000 breeding pairs of Leach's storm petrel, up to 90% of the European population, 136,000 pairs of puffin and 67,000 northern fulmar pairs, about 30% and 13% of the respective UK totals.
 The island of Mingulay also has a large seabird population and is an important breeding ground for razorbills, with 9,514 pairs, 6.3% of the European population.

-Sixty per cent of all breeding bonxies nest in Scotland, mostly in Orkney and Shetland, even though they did not arrive at all until the 18th century.
+Of all breeding bonxies 60% nest in Scotland, mostly in Orkney and Shetland, even though they did not arrive at all until the 18th century.
 Scotland is the breeding station for about 90% of the UK's Arctic terns, the majority of which make use of colonies in Orkney and Shetland.
 A similar percentage of the UK's tysties breed on Scottish islands including Unst, Mingulay and Iona.
 Scotland also hosts 1,000 pairs of Arctic skua and 21,000 breeding pairs of shag, 40% of the global population of the species.

 In excess of 130,000 birds inhabit Fowlsheugh nature reserve in Aberdeenshire at the peak of the breeding season, making it one of the largest seabird colonies in Britain.
 There are significant numbers of kittiwake, Atlantic puffin, razorbill, fulmar, herring gull and great black-backed gull.
 The Bass Rock in the Firth of Forth hosts upwards of 40,000 pairs of northern gannets and is the largest single rock gannetry in the world.
 The bird's scientific name Morus bassanus, derives from the rock.

 Game birds, waders and water fowl

 Red-listed western capercaillie and ptarmigan breed in Scotland and are absent elsewhere in the British Isles.
 The former became extinct in Scotland in 1785 but was successfully reintroduced from Swedish stock in 1837.
-There are significant populations of other Galliformes including blackcock and the famous red grouse.
+There are significant populations of other Galliformes including black grouse and the famous red grouse.
 Common quail, grey partridge and pheasant are well-distributed, although the red-legged partridge is less so.
 A small colony of the introduced golden pheasant exists in the southwest.